ShinKano/google_scraping/README.md

 # google_scraping
-Pick top 3 of google search from csv file.
+Pick up top 3 of google search from keywords in a csv file.